HowellLab/Water-sensor-data-collector/README.md

 This will install of the Node.js dependincies needed to run the program
 ---

+### 6. Getting Database Setup
+-Run the command `mongostore --db Rainbows_DB ./db-dump/myappdb` This will set up the database so that everything runs.

 ## Getting the program Running
 1. Now that you are inside your virtual enviorment (a little (.venv) should appear in your terminal), run the following commands
 -You will need to make sure that you are inside the virtual enviorment each time you want to run the program.
 Do this by running `.\.venv\Scripts\activate`